WillemB2104/WillemB2104.github.io/_pages/about.md

-Extending this to **anxiety disorders in youth** across 32 sites and 3,343 young people aged 10–25, transdiagnostic classification again reached only modest performance - though the effect sizes were considerably larger than for univariate differences, and comparable to brain-based classification elsewhere in psychiatry.
+Extending this to **anxiety disorders in youth** across 32 sites and 3,343 young people aged 10–25, transdiagnostic classification again reached only modest performance, though the effect sizes were considerably larger than for univariate differences, and comparable to brain-based classification elsewhere in psychiatry.